-Amelia is an award-winning Australian playwright and screenwriter, living in LA, where she works on the Netflix / Jenji Kohan show Glow and develops TV and film for American and Aussie audiences.
+Amelia is an award-winning Australian playwright and screenwriter, living in LA, where she is currently writing on Hulu’s The Great with Elle Fanning and Nicholas Hoult created by Tony McNamara (The Favourite).
+She has worked on the Netflix / Jenji Kohan show Glow and develops TV and film for American and Aussie audiences.

 Showcase and developments include the Soho Rep Writer / Director Lab in NYC, Black Swan Lab at OSF, Berkeley Rep’s Ground Floor, Kennedy Center in DC, Playwrights Realm in NYC, New Group NYC, The MacDowell Colony, Boston Court in LA and Hong Kong Dinosaur for Melbourne Theatre Company.

 New plays include Everything Is Nice, A Duck On A Bike and an adaptation of the queer modernist novel Two Serious Ladies by Jane Bowles for Yale Rep.

 Amelia works with Gloria Steinem and Hollywood’s Time’sUp movement with Jill Soloway.
 She won America’s Most Promising Young Theatre Artist at the 2014 American Theatre Conference.
 Amelia has an MFA in playwriting from the Yale School of Drama as well as a BA in History and Politics.